petershin/liferay-learn/docs/dxp/latest/en/liferay-development/core-frameworks/localization/adding-a-language.md

 1. Modify `src/WEB-INF/liferay-look-and-feel.xml` to make this an admin theme.
 Follow the example in the [liferay-portal repository](https://github.com/liferay/liferay-portal/blob/master/modules/apps/frontend-theme/frontend-theme-classic/src/WEB-INF/liferay-look-and-feel.xml).

 1. Run `gulp deploy` on your root module directory.
-Admin themes are applied automatically.

-1. Refresh your page to apply the new changes.
+1. Add your theme to all pages or page templates where you want your flag icon.
+For more information on themes, see [Themes](../../customizing-liferays-look-and-feel/themes).

 ## Related Topics
 - [Site Localization](../../../site-building/site-settings/site-localization.md)